ResearchComputing/Documentation/docs/software/python.md

 You will know that you have properly activated the environment because you should see `(rstudio)` in front of your prompt.
 To see the R packages available in the environment, you can type `conda list`.
 Now, you can use R as you normally would.

-Because interactive development is more easily done locally, most R users on CURC resources submit their work within batch jobs.
-Should you need to use _rstudio_ on top of R for interactive development on Summit, you can login to our system with X11-forwarding (`ssh -X`) and initiate an rstudio session from within an interactive job.
+Because interactive development is more easily done locally, most CURC R users exclusively run R code within batch jobs.
+Should you need to use rstudio on top of R for interactive development on Summit, you can login to our system with X11-forwarding (`ssh -X`) and initiate an rstudio session from within an interactive job.